7 Recommendations for Remote Product Managers

 To keep their team focused on the same goal, the remote product manager should ensure each team member clearly understands the product, goals, and each person’s key role.

-A remote product manager should consider small details such as including a call to action on the site when it’s the case to launching new products.
+A remote product manager should consider small details such as including a call to action on the site when launching new products is the case.

 2 – Build Accountability